-Travel with heart: How to embrace cultural experiences respectfully
+Travel with heart: Embrace cultural experiences

 Experience the Central Coast from an entirely new angle via the local storylines, creativity, flora and fauna knowledge our guides, artists and chefs are ready to share with you…

-The Central Coast is a truly special place, home to thousands of registered Heritage sites that share the stories of the world’s oldest living culture.
+The Central Coast is a truly special place, home to thousands of registered Heritage listed sites that share the stories of the world’s oldest living culture.
 In fact, the density and diversity of rock engravings and paintings from hinterland to headland is unrivalled in New South Wales.

 However, the most amazing thing about Aboriginal culture is not necessarily it’s age or history, but it’s the incredible way every aspect of this culture links back to the land from which it is born (Source).